Linking matters and contracts

 How to link contracts to matters

 Once the matter and contract are linked, you can access the matter from within the contract and vice-versa.
-Note: Currently, it is only possible to link existing contracts to matters from a contract.
-It is not possible to link existing contracts from a matter.

-Note that a matter can have many branching linked contracts.
+A matter can have many branching linked contracts.
 However, each contract can only have one linked primary matter.

 Inherited Membership